Vietnamese cuisine: Food in relation to lifestyle

 Vietnamese cuisine is reflective of the Vietnamese lifestyle, from the preparation to how the food is served.
-Going through long phases of war and political conflict, as well as cultural shifts, the vast majority of the Vietnamese people have been living in poverty.
-Therefore, the ingredients for Vietnamese food are often very inexpensive but nonetheless, the way they are cooked together to create a yin–yang balance makes the food simple in appearance but rich in flavor.
+Going through long phases of war and political conflict, as well as cultural shifts, many Vietnamese people have been living in poverty.
+Therefore, the ingredients for Vietnamese food are often very inexpensive.
+Nonetheless, the way they are cooked together to create a yin–yang balance makes the food simple in appearance but rich in flavor.

 Because of economic conditions, maximizing the use of ingredients to save money has become a tradition in Vietnamese cooking.
-In earlier decades and even nowadays in rural areas, every part of a cow is used, from the muscle meat to the intestines; nothing is wasted.
-The higher quality cuts from farmed animals (cows, pigs) would be cooked in stirfry, soup or other dishes, while the secondary cuts would be used in blood sausages or soup.
+In earlier decades, and even nowadays in rural areas, every part of a cow is used, from the muscle meat to the intestines.
+The higher quality cuts from farmed animals (cows, pigs) would be cooked in stir-fry dishes and soups, while the secondary cuts would be used in blood sausages or for preparing broth.
 The same goes for vegetables like scallions: the leafy part is diced into small bits which are used to add flavor to the food while the crunchy stalk and roots are replanted.